 That describes you, right?
 All through your life, you’ve had one success after another.
 It is proven, to you at least.
 Everyone else?
 Not so much.

 Remember the purpose of your resume: demonstrate your job skills so that you get an initial interview.
+You don’t get a job from the resume, you get the interview.
 You can’t do that with general statements about your work.
 You don’t have a “proven track record of success” unless you show the track record on the resume through results.